-To complete the College degree requirement in physical education, a student must earn at least eight (8) physical education credits through physical education classes, varsity athletics, or recreation programming.
+To complete the College degree requirement in physical education, a student must earn at least eight (8) physical education credits through physical education classes, varsity athletics, or Club Sports.
 These credits do not count as academic units toward the degree, but are required for graduation.
 Students are strongly urged to fulfill the requirement by the end of the sophomore year.

 Fulfilling the Requirement

 Most students fulfill the PE requirement by taking two or more physical education classes.
 Students may also earn PE credits for participation on one or more of Wellesley’s 14 varsity athletic teams or for participation in a department-approved, College-sponsored club teams.
 Qualified students may also earn physical education credit for pre-approved independent study programs.

 No student is exempt from the physical education requirement.
 If a student has a temporary or permanent medical restriction, the student may work with PERA and Health Services to arrange an activity program to serve the student’s individual needs.

 Incoming transfer students are awarded partial credit toward the physical education requirement dependent upon year and semester of admission.
 Students admitted as sophomores will be expected to complete four credits at Wellesley.
 Students admitted as juniors or as Davis Scholars will be considered as having completed the degree requirement.

 Physical education activity classes are scheduled either for a semester or a term.
 Semester courses are worth four credits.
 Term courses are worth two.